Abram Garfield - Architect

 9718 Lake Shore Boulevard and 298 Corning Drive

 He designed the magnificent clubhouse for the Country Club in 1908.
-The Clubhouse was demolished in 1964 for the two Bratenahl Place Buildings.
+The Clubhouse stood for 56 years until being demolished in 1964 for the two Bratenahl Place Buildings.

-Garfield designed the brick Georgian mansion, carriage house, and stables for Coburn and Gertrude Haskell at 11719 Lake Shore Boulevard.
+Garfield designed the Haskell mansion, carriage house, and stables at 11719 Lake Shore Boulevard.
 The home was demolished around 1952 after being idle for five years.
 The property eventually became part of the Hanna development.

-Five Garfield designed homes still grace Lake Shore Boulevard: The stick style Georgian home for Arthur and Reba Baldwin at 9534, Garfield's own Arts & Crafts Tudor mansion at 9718, the Colonial home for Kenneth and Joyce Allen at 9925, the majestic Georgian mansion for Henry and Julia Dalton at 12611, and the Colonial Revival mansion for Alvah and Adele Chisholm at 12717.
+Five Garfield designed homes still grace Lake Shore Boulevard: The Baldwin home at 9534 Lake Shore Boulevard, his private residence at 9718 Lake Shore Boulevard, the Allen home at 9925 Lake Shore Boulevard, the Dalton home at 12611 Lake Shore Boulevard, and the Chisholm home at 12717 Lake Shore Boulevard.
 He once stated that two of the most beautiful homes he designed were the Dalton and Chisholm homes.

 Garfield married Sarah Grainger Williams on October 14, 1897.
-Abram and Sarah had two children: Edward William born on May 17, 1899, and Mary Louise (Hallaran) known as Polly, born on July 5, 1903.
-Edward attended Bratenahl School and became mayor of Bratenahl in 1939.
+Abram and Sarah had two children: Edward William, born on May 17, 1899, and Mary Louise (Hallaran), known as Polly, born on July 5, 1903.
+Edward attended Bratenahl School.

 In 1898, Abram joined with Frank B. Meade to form Meade & Garfield, a premier residential design architectural firm.
-While in partnership with Frank Meade, Garfield was becoming more associated with Classic Revival architecture while Meade specialized more and more in Tudor Revival.
+While in partnership with Frank Meade, Garfield became more associated with Classic Revival architecture while Meade specialized more and more in Tudor Revival.

-From 1905 to 1922, Garfield practiced as Abram Garfield, Architect, designing such notables as Western Reserve University Eldred Hall in 1900, the home of Mrs. John Hay in 1910, the original Babies & Children’s and Maternity Hospital in 1923, and the Woodhill & Seville Homes for the Cleveland Metropolitan Housing Authority.
+From 1905 to 1922, Garfield practiced as Abram Garfield, Architect, designing such notables as Eldred Hall at Western Reserve University in 1900, the original Babies & Children’s and Maternity Hospital in 1923, and the Woodhill & Seville Homes for the Cleveland Metropolitan Housing Authority.
 Garfield was responsible for many of the large homes in Shaker Heights.

-In 1936, the firm became Garfield, Harris, Robinson & Schafer, then in 1957 the firm was renamed Garfield, Harris, Schafer, Flynn, and Williams, then Van Dijk, Pace, Westlake and Partners ultimately becoming Westlake, Reed, Leskowsky.
+In 1936, the firm became Garfield, Harris, Robinson & Schafer.
+In 1957, the firm became Garfield, Harris, Schafer, Flynn, and Williams, then Van Dijk, Pace, Westlake & Partners, ultimately becoming Westlake, Reed, Leskowsky.

-Sarah Garfield died on February 3, 1945, at age 72 and is buried in Lake View Cemetery.
-Abram remarried to Helen Grannis Mathews in 1947.
+Sarah Garfield died on February 3, 1945, at age 72, buried in Lake View Cemetery.
+Abram remarried Helen Grannis Mathews in 1947.
 Garfield closed up the mansion he designed for his wife of sixty years and moved to Cleveland Heights.
-He missed Bratenahl, so in 1956, he purchased a home at 298 Corning Drive where he died on October 16, 1958.
-He is buried in Lake View Cemetery alongside Sarah.
+He missed Bratenahl, so in 1956, he purchased a home at 298 Corning Drive, where he died on October 16, 1958.
+He was buried in Lake View Cemetery alongside Sarah.

-Traveling throughout Bratenahl, one is continually reminded of the many contributions made by Abram Garfield.
+Traveling throughout Bratenahl makes one aware of the numerous contributions made by Abram Garfield.